-Your city has already appointed data coordinators in all departments.
-The city is now recommended to ensure they are effectively leveraged for smooth operations and implementation of the DataSmart Cities Strategy and City Data Policy.
+Your city is advised to work towards appointing data coordinators in all other departments for smooth operations and implementation of the DataSmart Cities Strategy and City Data Policy.

 Indicator 2.c: Data Team

 Your city is advised to utilize appointed resources to conduct focused activities such as preparing data visualizations, conducting data analysis, developing data stories, preparing data architectures, cleansing data for uploading on data portals, building GIS layers, ensuring compliance of city data policy in accordance with nation / state's relevant policies and regulations, conducting capacity building sessions, managing stakeholder outreach programs etc. Further, city may consider appointing more resources as the city's data readiness and maturity keeps improving which include but are not limited to: